-With the entry into force of the Federal Law for the Protection of Industrial Property, new figures become relevant, as mentioned in Bulletin No. 115.
+With the entry into force of the new Federal Law for the Protection of Industrial Property, new frameworks for legal action become available.
 Such is the case of the Conciliation Procedure.

-In the new law, this figure is formally introduced as an alternative dispute resolution mechanism, expressly indicated for infringement proceedings, being ambiguous or to be tested, if it will also apply to isolated cancellation proceedings or cancellation proceedings filed as counterclaims.
+In the new law, the Conciliation Procedure is formally introduced as an alternative dispute resolution mechanism, expressly indicated for infringement proceedings, being ambiguous or to be tested as to whether it will also apply to isolated cancellation proceedings or cancellation proceedings filed as counterclaims.

 According to the text of the law, the conciliation process will be as follows:

-- It can be requested in writing, by any of the parties and at any time, before a resolution is issued.
-It should be highlighted that this possible conciliation stage will not suspend the prosecution of the contentious proceeding.
+- It can be requested in writing, by any of the parties and at any time before a resolution is issued.
+This possible conciliation stage will not suspend the prosecution of the contentious proceeding.

 - The interested party will file a conciliation proposal, with which the opposing party will be served within a period of five business days.

 - The party receiving the request for conciliation has the possibility to accept the counterpart’s proposal; to refuse to negotiate; or, to file a counterproposal.

 - If no response is submitted, it will be understood that the conciliation has not been accepted, putting an end to the conciliation procedure.